harshana-uda/TodoApp/README.md

 ## Demo

-Check out a working demo of the app on YouTube: [Simple Todo List App](https://youtu.be/UUymtXWic6w?si=NeZtMLf2zBqz5Q77).
+Check out a working demo of the app on YouTube: [Simple TodoApp](https://youtu.be/UUymtXWic6w?si=NeZtMLf2zBqz5Q77).

 ### Get Started

-Here's how you can quickly get started with the ToDo List App:
+Here's how you can quickly get started with the TodoApp:

 1. Clone the repository: `git clone https://github.com/sudayanga/TodoApp.git`
 2. Open `index.html` in your browser.